Naomi Scott

 Naomi Grace Scott (born 6 May 1993) is an English actress and singer.
 She received recognition for starring in the musical television film Lemonade Mouth (2011) and performing on its eponymous soundtrack.
 She also starred in the science fiction series Terra Nova (2011) and the superhero film Power Rangers (2017).

-Scott gained wide attention for leading the action comedy film Charlie's Angels and portraying Jasmine in the fantasy film Aladdin (both 2019).
+Scott gained wide attention in 2019 for leading the action comedy film Charlie's Angels and portraying Jasmine in the fantasy film Aladdin.
 After a brief hiatus from acting, she starred in the Netflix miniseries Anatomy of a Scandal (2022) and the horror film Smile 2 (2024).

+Scott began her music career contributing to the soundtrack of Lemonade Mouth in 2011, it contained the song "She's So Gone" which later went on to be certified platinum in the US, and "Breakthrough" which entered the Billboard Hot 100 charts.
+She released two extended plays (EPs), Invisible Division in 2014 and Promises in 2016.
+Her song "Speechless" from the Aladdin soundtrack became her first song to be certified platinum in the US and was commercially successful.
+In 2024, she portrayed the fictional popstar Skye Riley in Smile 2 and released The Skye Riley EP.
+Her critically-acclaimed debut studio album, F.I.G, was released in 2026.

 Early life

-Naomi Scott was born on 6 May 1993 in Hounslow, London, to a British father and an Indian mother.
-Her mother, who was born in Uganda and emigrated to the United Kingdom at a young age, is Gujarati.
-Scott also has an older brother.
+Naomi Scott was born on 6 May 1993 in Hounslow, London, to a British father Christopher Scott and an Indian origin British mother Usha (née Joshi); they married in 1984.
+Her mother was born in Uganda to Indian-Gujarati parents and emigrated to the United Kingdom at a young age due to expulsion of South Asians from Uganda by then Ugandan dictator Idi Amin.
+Scott also has an older brother Joshua David born in 1991.

 At eight years old, she and her family moved to Woodford, London, where both of her parents were pastors at the Bridge Church.
 She grew up listening to gospel and R&B music, specific singers Kim Burrell, Mary Mary, and Kirk Franklin, and singing in church.

-She attended Davenant Foundation School in Loughton, Essex.
-She left school halfway through taking her A-Levels to pursue her role in the series Terra Nova.
+Scott attended Davenant Foundation School in Loughton, Essex.
+She left school halfway through taking her A-Levels to pursue acting.